 Why Shred Pressed Metal Blocks Before Crushing?

 Pressed metal blocks are different from ordinary loose scrap.
 Their structure is compact, and the material inside may include different metals or irregular pieces.
-If the material is fed directly into the crusher without pre-treatment, the crusher may face sudden impact load and uneven feeding.
+If the material is fed directly into the crusher without pre-treatment, the crusher may face sudden impact loads and uneven feeding conditions.

 A twin shaft shredder can open and break the blocks first.
-This makes the material easier to crush, reduces the risk of blockage, protects the crusher rotor and hammers, and improves the continuous working stability of the whole recycling line.
-For customers who process large quantities of pressed scrap blocks every day, this configuration is usually more reliable.
+This makes the material easier to crush, reduces the risk of blockages, protects crusher rotors and hammers, and improves the continuous working stability of the entire recycling line.

 Processing Advantages